auraphp/Aura.Sql/README.md

 # Aura.Sql

+> 4.x is abandoned due to some of the problems mentioned in [#213](https://github.com/auraphp/Aura.Sql/issues/213).
+We will continue to support 3.x and 5.x.
+So you can use one of them.

 Provides an extension to the native [PDO](http://php.net/PDO) along with a profiler and connection locator.
 Because _ExtendedPdo_ is an extension of the native _PDO_, code already using the native _PDO_ or typehinted to the native